A project to endow St. Volodymyr Cathedral of Toronto with beautiful, handwritten icons, in celebration of the 2026 centenary of the parish.

 Iconographer

-Alex Mezentsev was born in Kyiv, Ukraine.
+Oleksiy Mezentsev was born in Kyiv, Ukraine.
 Earning his Master’s degree from the National Academy of Arts, he worked for 30 years as an illustrator.
-Moved by the piety and power of Orthodox icons, Alex began studying ancient iconographic practices and techniques after emigrating to Canada in the 1990s.
+Moved by the piety and power of Orthodox icons, Oleksiy began studying ancient iconographic practices and techniques after emigrating to Canada in the 1990s.
 Shortly after arriving in Toronto, he worked closely with Emil Telizyn to restore graphic elements on the walls, ceilings and windows of St. Volodymyr Cathedral.

-Alex expanded his study of sacred art through pilgrimage to monasteries in North America, on Mount Athos, in Greece, Italy and the Holy Land.
+Oleksiy expanded his study of sacred art through pilgrimages to monasteries in North America, on Mount Athos, in Greece, Italy and the Holy Land.
 In 2010, he founded St. Luke Icon Studio in Toronto, writing icons and frescoes, designing windows and mosaics for parishes across North America; and leading iconography workshops.
 Among his works is the very fine Deisis at the Chapel of All Saints of Ukraine in Oakville — a large triptych depicting Christ Pantokrator flanked by the Most-holy Theotokos and St. John the Baptist.

 • Dormition icon by A. Mezentsev, 2022.